Purdue vs Minnesota Prediction, Game Preview

 Why Minnesota Will Win

-Purdue has yet to face anyone who’s interested in running and running some more.
+1) Purdue has yet to face anyone who’s interested in running and running some more, and 2) O’Connell is iffy at best to go.
+He was banged up against Northwestern, and while Jack Plummer is a more-than-capable backup, he’s the No. 2 guy.

 Illinois doesn’t have much of a ground game, and Northwestern doesn’t have the ability to pound away too much, but Iowa was able to run for close to 200 yards and averaged over five yards per game in the opener.